 The regulatory environment surrounding crypto-assets is constantly evolving, which can directly impact their usage, valuation, and legal status.
-Changes in regulatory frameworks may introduce new requirements related to consumer protection, taxation, and anti-money laundering compliance, creating uncertainty and potential challenges for investors and businesses operating in the crypto space.
+Changes in regulatory frameworks may introduce new requirements related to consumer protection, taxation, and antimoney laundering compliance, creating uncertainty and potential challenges for investors and businesses operating in the crypto space.
 Although the crypto-asset do not create or confer any contractual or other obligations on any party, certain regulators may nevertheless qualify the crypto-asset as a security or other financial instrument under their applicable law, which in turn would have drastic consequences for the crypto-asset, including the potential loss of the invested capital in the asset.
 Furthermore, this could lead to the sellers and its affiliates, directors, and officers being obliged to pay fines, including federal civil and criminal penalties, or make the crypto-asset illegal or impossible to use, buy, or sell in certain jurisdictions.
-On top of that, regulators view the token as an unregistered offering of securities or the operations otherwise as a violation of existing law.
+On top of that, regulators could take action against the issuer as well as the trading platforms if the the regulators view the token as an unregistered offering of securities or the operations otherwise as a violation of existing law.
 Any of these outcomes would negatively affect the value and/or functionality of the crypto-asset and/or could cause a complete loss of funds of the invested money in the crypto-asset for the investor.